SupplyChainToday.com

 3. Prioritizing Health and Well-being: Technological advances can lead to burnout if individuals don’t prioritize work-life balance.
 Mental and physical health are foundational to success in the future workplace.

-Future of Work Quotes
+CEO and Future of Work Quotes

 • “Life is fragile.
-We’re not guaranteed a tomorrow, so give it everything you’ve got.” ~Tim Cook, CEO of Apple
+We’re not guaranteed a tomorrow, so give it everything you’ve got.” ~Tim Cook, CEO of Apple.

-• “In the future, instead of just doing this over a phone call, you’ll be able to sit as a hologram on my couch, or I’ll be able to sit as a hologram on your couch, and it’ll actually feel like we’re in the same place, even if we’re in different states or hundreds of miles apart.” ~Mark Zuckerberg, CEO of Meta
+• “In the future, instead of just doing this over a phone call, you’ll be able to sit as a hologram on my couch, or I’ll be able to sit as a hologram on your couch, and it’ll actually feel like we’re in the same place, even if we’re in different states or hundreds of miles apart.” ~Mark Zuckerberg, CEO of Meta.

 • “The future of collaboration is the metaverse.” ~Dave Waters